 - Pidurangala temple

-Important facts about Sigiriya day trip from Colombo
+Important facts about the Sigiriya day trip from Colombo

-What time Sigiriy one day tour starts from Colombo
+What time do the Sigiriya tour packages from Colombo start?

-Why is Sigiriya day trip from Colombo so popular?
+Why is the Sigiriya day trip from Colombo so popular?

 Sigiriya is a laid-back, remote village in the north-central province of Sri Lanka.
 Sigiriya rock is the main attraction that draws travellers into Sigiriya.
 Sigiriya rock is one of the most visited iconic tourist attractions on the island.
 This tourist hotspot is visited by many thousands of visitors every day.